OpenBioSim/ghostly/examples/README.md

 > [!NOTE]
 > The merged molecule uses the reference state (lambda = 0) for atom indexing,
-> so we use indices 22, 24, and 27 for both end states when measuring the angle.
+> so we use indices 22, 24, and 27 for both end states when measuring angles.

 Angle distributions can be measured and visualised using another script: